Koln, Germany. Admiring the profound artworks in a unified space with white ceilings, white walls, and white floors.

 “Kolumba Museum” is a museum in Cologne, Germany.
 The first thing that comes to my mind in Cologne is the Cologne Cathedral.
 I have seen many kinds of churches in the world, but this church is unique.
 The word “eerie” fits in the church, and the pointed shape that pierces into the sky and the building covered with a blackish color keep the dignity.
 At the same time, I feel weird.
 The description may be inappropriate, but I personally feel a “devilish” element.

-The interior is basically made of concrete, and is somewhat reminiscent of the “Chichu Art Museum” on Naoshima island in Japan.
-Only the stairs that go up to the upper floors make me feel good.
-There was a lounge-like place on the way, and I was surprised at the atmosphere and good taste of this space.
-I think it’s best to sit back and relax on a chair in the lavish, empty space of this lounge.
+The interior is basically poured concrete, and is somewhat reminiscent of the Chichu Art Museum on Naoshima, Japan.
+The stairs that lead up to the upper floors make me happy.
+Along the way, there is a lounge called Reading Room, and I impressed its atmosphere and good taste.
+I sat down in a chair and relaxing in the luxurious, empty space, it was very relaxing.

 I visited this museum on Sunday.
 On the way from the central station in Cologne, there were tremendous pedestrians on the street, and I remembered the crowds of “Shibuya” city in Tokyo, Japan.
 However, this museum has a limited number of visitors when visited.
 This gap may also be a factor that had an impact on me.

 In Cologne there is also the Museum of Contemporary Art; “Ludwig Museum”.
-This museum had Picasso’s room and many “Andy Warhol” artworks displayed, but in the novelty point of view, it can be said that the “Kolumba Museum” is at a higher level.
+This museum had Picasso’s room and many “Andy Warhol” works displayed, but in the novelty point of view, it can be said that the “Kolumba Museum” is at a higher level.

 When I visited this “Kolumba Museum”, I felt once again that “white wall”, “white floor” and “white ceiling” are key points as a methodology for creating amazing space in museum.
 Also, in the exhibition room, I have realized that it is important to “exhibit only a limited number of artworks”.
 When visiting Cologne, don’t forget to visit not only the “Ludwig Museum” also this “Kolumba Museum”.

-Visited in 2013.
+Visited in 2013, 2024.

 Basic Information